 Q: How can I tell if my flock is infected with Salmonella?
 What are the symptoms?

 A: While you won't be able to make a firm diagnosis of Salmonella on your own, it will be easy for you to see that your hens are sick.
-Chickens with salmonella will be weak, lethargic, have purplish combs and wattles, a decreased appetite and increased thirst.
+Chickens sick with salmonella will be weak, lethargic, have purplish combs and wattles, a decreased appetite and increased thirst.
 Plus you will see distinct white, sulfur yellow or green diarrhea.
 In some cases, joints might be swollen and blindness might occur from swelling in the eyes.
 If your birds were laying, production will be drastically reduced.
-These symptoms can also indicate other illnesses, so you will have to consult a vet to get a firm diagnosis.
+But these symptoms can also indicate other illnesses, so you'll have to consult a vet to get a firm diagnosis.

-The reason that HUGE outbreaks of salmonella occur in large factory farms, the reason that it gets to the point of enormous recalls involving millions-of-eggs, is because factory farms do not care properly for their birds.
+The reason that HUGE outbreaks of chickens ill with salmonella occur in large factory farms---the reason that it gets to the point of enormous recalls involving millions-of-eggs---is because factory farms do not care properly for their birds.
 They don't notice when the birds get sick, because if the birds are in tiny cages, it's not as if they can then identify that the birds are any more weak or lethargic than usual in the conditions provided.
 Factory farmed birds can't normally even stretch their wings because the cages are so small.

 Workers at factory farms don't monitor appetite for a single bird.
 They won't notice when a chicken doesn't seem to be foraging as much as usual, because their birds are fed on conveyor belts.
 And they aren't really monitoring droppings, either.

 Remember, factory farms are places where DEAD bird are often not noticed for many days.
 If you have a strong stomach, you can Google for more information about this.